The Group of Disjoint 2-Spheres in 4-Space: Injectivity of the Kirk invariant: Proof of Theorem

-Recall that we are assuming the base case that each initial Whitney disk $W_i$ has secondary multiplicity $-1\leq n_i\leq 1$, and each initial accessory disk $A^\pm_i$ has primary multiplicity $0\leq m_i\leq 2$.
+{\bf Summary of Steps 1--6:} Recall that we are assuming the base case that each initial Whitney disk $W_i$ has secondary multiplicity $-1\leq n_i\leq 1$, and each initial accessory disk $A^\pm_i$ has primary multiplicity $0\leq m_i\leq 2$.
 Simultaneously carrying out the above constructions of Steps~1 through~6 on all the initial $W_i$ with $n_i=\pm 1$ and $m_i=0,2$ has yielded the following: